Let your words fly...

 Competition Background

-The Foyle Schools Poetry Competition (2024) is the result of an innovative partnership between Creggan Enterprises (Revival Shared Space Programme), Guildhall Press, Colmcille Press and Little Acorns Bookstore, funded by the Executive Office (under its Central Good Relations Programme) and is aimed at showcasing the creative literary talent of our district’s young people.
+The Foyle Schools Poetry Competition (2026) is the result of an innovative partnership between Creggan Enterprises (Revival Shared Space Programme), Guildhall Press, Colmcille Press and Little Acorns Bookstore, funded by the Executive Office (under its Central Good Relations Programme) and is aimed at showcasing the creative literary talent of our district’s young people.

-Last year's competition (2023) received over 1000 entries from across 25 schools in the city/district.
+Last year's competition (2025) received over 1200 entries from across 25 schools in the city/district.
 This year we hope to grow the competition further.

 Competition Details